The cosmological Mass Varying Neutrino model in the late universe: Conclusion

 \section{Conclusion}

-Studying the interaction of the fermionic field (assuming that a number of neutrinos flavors $N_F=3$) and the scalar field with the Ratra-Peebles potential, we found that with an increase in the value of the model parameter $\alpha$: (i) the value of the mass equation $I_\alpha$ increases; (ii) the moment of the neutrinos non-relativization occurs earlier; (iii) the temperature at the critical point increases; (iv) the value of the initial sum of neutrino masses and, accordingly, the value of the sum of neutrino masses increases for all scale factors up to the present epoch; (v) the expansion of the universe occurs slower for all values of the scalar factor, but only in the present epoch the expansion of the universe occurs equally regardless of the value of the model parameter $\alpha$; (vi) the value of the total density of the thermodynamic potential decreases, (vii) the mass of the scalar field decreases, while all these tracks converge to a zero mass value in the present epoch.
+Studying the interaction of the fermionic field (assuming that a number of neutrino flavors $N_F=3$) and the scalar field with the Ratra-Peebles potential, we found that with an increase in the value of the model parameter $\alpha$: (i) the expansion of the universe occurs more slowly for all values of the scale factor, but only in the present epoch the expansion of the universe occurs equally regardless of the value of the model parameter $\alpha$; (ii) the mass of the scalar field decreases, while all these tracks converge to a zero mass value in the present epoch.

-We carried out the observational constraints of the parameters for the flat and non-flat MaVaN models from $32$ $H(z)$ data using the MCMC analysis.
-We found that almost all independent and correlated $H(z)$ data, including $1\sigma$ uncertainty, at least for the most part, cover the $3\sigma$ range of the best-fit $H(z)$ values for both flat and non-flat MaVaN models, see Fig.~\ref{fig:f8}.